What's Next for the Arkansas Executions?

 Are there any other legal challenges that might result in delays?

-Each inmate’s lawyers have plans for their client based on their individual case.
-As of Tuesday, Ledell Lee may have the most compelling appeal.
-The American Civil Liberties Union took over his case and claims that Lee is innocent based on new potential DNA evidence.
+Each inmate’s lawyers have plans for their client based on the individual case.
+As of Tuesday, Ledell Lee seemed to have the most compelling potential appeal.
+The American Civil Liberties Union took over his case and petitioned the Pulaski County Court to reconsider Lee’s sentence based on possibly new DNA evidence.

 “Through this new DNA analysis that was not available at the time of Mr. Lee’s trial, it can be conclusively determined whether the hair found at the scene belonged to Mr. Lee,” the court filing states.